 The Perfect Pantry's top 12 party appetizers for New Year's Eve

-When I'm planning an evening to see in the new year, I look for a mix of vegetarian and other appetizers -- often shrimp, because I love it, and because it's always a special treat.
+When I'm planning an evening to see in the new year, I look for a mix of vegetarian and other appetizers -- often shrimp, because I love it, and because it's always a special treat, and I love variety.
 My entertaining mantra: some sweet, some salty, and all finger food.
 Here are 12 of my most popular party appetizers.

 Asparagus wonton wraps with hoisin wasabi or mustard filling are fun to make with a crowd.
 Set up an assembly line on the kitchen counter, and let your guests join in the filling and rolling.
 Don't have asparagus?
 Try this with green beans.

 No one will guess what's in these vegan avocado and edamame toasts, but they won't be able to stop eating.
 Salt, lime, Sriracha and sesame -- not officially the four food groups, but all of my favorite taste sensations spread on a crispy slice of bread.
 The color will really make your holiday table pop.

 Another easy way to use wonton skins, these baked wonton samosas put a traditional Indian filling (peas, broccoli and mashed potatoes) inside a ready-made Chinese wrapper.
 No need to fry them; simply bake in the oven before you're ready to serve, or make ahead and freeze.

 In every bar in Brazil, you can order salt cod balls (bolinhos de bacalhau) with your beer.
 Crispy on the outside, smooth and salty on the inside, they are positively addictive!
 I serve them with chipotle mayonnaise dip, for an extra little kick.